Skip to main content

 TYPE OF TRIP

-4×4 trip with local drivers in a territory unaccustomed to tourism, desert-based and with very few infrastructures.
-It does not present particular physical difficulties, but it requires a spirit of adaptation for the many nights in tents and on the train, without the possibility of washing with running water
+4×4 expedition with local drivers through a remote territory largely untouched by tourism, dominated by desert landscapes and limited infrastructure.
+While the trip does not involve particular physical challenges, it requires a strong spirit of adaptation due to the many nights spent in tents and aboard the train, often without access to running water.

 For more information about our trips, please consult the FAQ section.